fvarrui/JavaPackager/README.md

 [Velocity](https://velocity.apache.org/engine/2.0/user-guide.html) templates (.vtl files) are used to generate some artifacts which have to be bundled with the app.

 It is possible to use your own customized templates.
-You only have to put all or some of the next templates in the `assets` folder organized by platform, and the plugin will use these templates instead of default ones:
+You just have to put one of the following templates in the `assets` folder organized by platform, and the plugin will use these templates instead of default ones:

 ```
 <project>/